oxyppgyn/Portfolio/README.md

 ### Interactive NPSpecies Map Application
 Currently, NPSpecies does not provide an interactive map despite being composed of largely spatial data.
 I plan to utilize the existing REST API for NPSpecies data through Integrated Resource Management Applications (IRMA) to create an automatically updating mapping application that allows easy viewing and filtering of species data and automatic interpolation of data.

-### Assessment of alternatives to random encounter modeling on a dataset at Hopewell Mound Group
+### Comparative analysis of density estimation methods for unmarked species at Hopewell Mound Group
-This project will use a camera trap dataset created for deer density estimation and varying methodologies to assess differences in density modeling results.
+This project will use a camera trap dataset created to estimate deer densities using the random encounter model and varying methodologies to assess differences in density modeling results.
 The ultimate goal of this project will be to determine the most accurate density estimation method at the site and the workflow that is most likely to succeed as a yearly population monitoring strategy (i.e., easiest to implement, high automation ability, and least time intensive).

 ### Population characteristics and water usage of white-tailed deer (_Odocoileus virginianus_) at Hopewell Mound Group, Hopewell Culture National Historical Park
 This project uses trail cameras and random encounter model sampling methods to determine a baseline deer population density estimate and characterisitcs data for Hopewell Mound Group.
 Deer water use and behavior near watering sites will also be assessed.
 Completion of this project is expected to be in Late January.